-I would recommend doing one of the free walking tours, giving that the main attractions are in a small area.
+I would recommend doing one of the free walking tours, given that the main attractions are in a small area.
 You can find them in the main square, just check the time on the website first.
-You will probably find lots of tours in the square (free, paid, walking, by car or bus), I did one by white umbrella.
+You will probably find lots of tours in the square (free, paid, walking, by car or bus), I did one by White Umbrella.
 This will take you half day.
-They will offer two paid tours for later: one around the castle uphill, and one in the evening to try a few beers, including the world famous Pilsner Urquell.
+They will offer two paid tours for later: one around the castle uphill, and one in the evening to try a few beers, including the world-famous Pilsner Urquell.

 So the recommended places are the following (1 to 12 are included in the walking tour):

 - Old City Walls

 - Prague Castle